 New England clam and oyster appetizers were served at 1:00 p.m. (at an additional cost).
 A cash bar offered several different varieties of beer, wine, and nonalcoholic beverages.

 The live music of Paddy Whack delighted guests as they played traditional Irish and American fiddle tunes throughout the afternoon.

 This event provides funds to support the Rotary Club of Essex programs and charities, such as scholarships to local students, Essex libraries, Shoreline Soup Kitchen and Pantries, and many other local charities.

-The Rotary Club of Essex would like to thank our 2018 sponsors, without whom this event would not be possible:
+The Rotary Club of Essex would like to thank our 2023 sponsors and volunteers, without whom this event would not be possible:

 $2500 Fisherman Level Sponsors